Asymptotic Momentum of Dirac Particles in One Space Dimension: Free Dirac Particles

 Equation \eqref{eq:DirEl} needs to be supplemented with {\em initial data} for the wave function at $t=0$:

 The equations for components $\psi_+,\psi_-$ can be decoupled to yield two Klein Gordon equations (one for each component).
 These can be solved exactly, and we find:

-where we have set Using integration by parts, we may rewrite the solution more simply as:

-As is apparent from this form of the solution, each component gets transported in one direction with the velocity of light while developing a tail that gets smeared everywhere inside the light cone, thereby propagating also in the other direction.
+where we have set As is apparent from this form of the solution, each component gets transported in one direction with the velocity of light while developing a tail that gets smeared everywhere inside the light cone, thereby propagating also in the other direction.
 The smearing is proportional to the mass of the particle.

-The components of the {\em Dirac current} $j^\mu := \overline{\psi}_{\text{el}}\gamma^\mu \psi_{\text{el}}$ are denoted
+The components of the {\em Dirac current} $j^\mu := \overline{\psi}\gamma^\mu \psi$ are denoted

 which together satisfy the {\em continuity equation}

 We define the electron {\em velocity field} to be

 The {\em Guiding Equation} for the electron is then